faddaful/pinterest-data-pipeline388/README.md

    cd kafka_2.12-2.8.0/libs
    ```
 3. **Install AWS MSK**:
-With Amazon MSK, you don't need to worry about managing your kafka operational overhead.
+IAM MSK authentication package: With Amazon MSK, you don't need to worry about managing your kafka operational overhead.
 MSK automatically provisions and runs your Apache Kafka clusters, as well as monitors the cluster's health.
+Before you are ready to configure your EC2 client to use AWS IAM for cluster authentication, you will need to:

+Navigate to the IAM console on your AWS account
+Here, on the left hand side select the Roles section
+You should see a list of roles, select the one with the following format: <your_UserId>-ec2-access-role
+Copy this role ARN and make a note of it, as we will be using it later for the cluster authentication
+Go to the Trust relationships tab and select Edit trust policy
+Click on the Add a principal button and select IAM roles as the Principal type
+Replace ARN with the <your_UserId>-ec2-access-role ARN you have just copied

     ```bash
     wget https://github.com/aws/aws-msk-iam-auth/releases/download/v1.1.5/aws-msk-iam-auth-1.1.5-all.jar